Departmental Lecturer in Human Rights and International Refugee Law

 Oxford Department of International Development, Queen Elizabeth House, 3 Mansfield Road, Oxford, OX1 3TB

-The Oxford Department of International Development seeks to appoint a Departmental Lecturer in Forced Migration.
-The post is fixed-term for two years to cover the research leave of a member of permanent academic staff.
-The successful candidate will teach core and optional courses on the MSc in Refugee and Forced Migration Studies and will form part of the core academic teaching staff of the Refugee Studies Centre (RSC), a constituent element of the Department of International Development, and the leading academic centre in the UK and Europe on refugee and forced migration issues.
+The Oxford Department of International Development seeks to appoint a one-year Departmental Lecturer in Human Rights and International Refugee Law to cover the research leave of a permanent member of the academic staff.
+The postholder will teach both core and optional law courses on the MSc in Refugee and Forced Migration Studies and on the MPhil in Development Studies.
+S/he will form part of the core academic staff of the Refugee Studies Centre (RSC), a constituent element of the Department of International Development, and the leading academic centre in the UK and Europe on refugee and forced migration issues.

 Applications for this vacancy are to be made online.
-You will be required to upload a supporting statement and CV as part of your online application.
+You will be required to upload a CV and supporting statement as part of your online application.